onclick-llc/superstatic/README.md

 # superstatic

-Render JSX, h functions, or HTML functions, as Superfine vnodes or statically as strings.
+Render JSX or hyperscript as Superfine vnodes or statically as strings.